First Trimester of Pregnancy Week by Week

-During first trimester, signs and symptoms of pregnancy are at its peak.
+During first trimester, signs and symptoms of pregnancy can be rather severe and noticeable.
 A first symptom that a mother faces is nausea and it may continue with vomiting.
-Morning sickness generally lasts till end of first trimester and it can cause fatigue and tiredness.
-Sometimes this symptoms start even before a missed period is noticed.
-Tenderness in breasts and tendency to urinate frequently are common signs of first trimester.
+Morning sickness generally lasts till the end of the first trimester and it can cause fatigue and tiredness.
+Sometimes these symptoms start even before a missed period is noticed.
+Tenderness in breasts and tendency to urinate frequently are common signs of early pregnancy.

 - Morning sickness – nausea which can strike at any time of the day or night.

-- Tender breasts – Right after conceiving hormonal changes tend to make your breasts tender.
+- Tender breasts – Right after conceiving hormonal changes can sometimes make your breasts tender.

 - Greater urination – You will probably find yourself urinating more frequently than normal.

 - Fatigue – Fatigue, in addition, will rank very well amongst first trimester conditions.

 - Food cravings – You are going to find yourself craving certain foods.

 - Heartburn – In order to avoid heartburn symptoms, try to eat smaller and more frequent meals.

 Your sense of smell in the first trimester may be extremely sensitive.
 Smelling something unpleasant which may not have affected you before, may lead to intense nausea and vomiting.
 An increase in levels of hormones like progesterone and estrogen leads to emotional outbursts and mood swings.
 In case of severe pain in the back, extreme nausea and bleeding during the first trimester of pregnancy, it is advisable to consult a doctor.